 How Does a U.S. Company Pay Foreign Employees?

 Once a company decides to expand overseas, the next step is to determine how to legally hire and pay international employees.

 There are two primary ways to legally pay foreign employees overseas.
 First, a company can set up and incorporate a legal entity.
-Second, a company can use a global Employer of Record (EoR).
+Second, a company can use a global employer of record (EoR).
 Both options allow companies to expand their workforce, but the former requires far more commitment and risk.

 Set Up a Legal Entity in the Foreign Country

-Setting up a legal entity is a natural choice for companies that want to permanently establish in a new country.
+Setting up a legal entity is a natural choice for companies that want to permanently establish themselves in a new country.